0ozen/0ozen/README.md

-- 🌱 I am a frontend web developer
+- 🌱 I am a frontend developer

 - 🌱 I am currently focused on getting better with the mern stack